 Other conditions that cause ear pain

-- ask people to repeat what they say
+- asking people to repeat what they say

-- ask for the TV or music to be turned up loud
+- asking for the TV or music to be turned up loud

-- become easily distracted when people are talking
+- becoming easily distracted when people are talking

-- seem tired and irritable because it's harder to listen
+- finding it hard to concentrate or seeming tired and irritable because it's harder for them to listen

 What happens at your appointment